SchulzLab/RAPID/README.md

 -a | --annot | bed file with regions that should be used for the comparison, this must be a subset of the regions that was used for rapid_main calls
 -r | --rapid | set location of the rapid installation bin folder (e.g. /home/software/RAPID/bin/) or put into PATH variable

+##Output file formats
+One of the strengths of RAPID is that a number of useful file with statistics and plots are automaically created which can be used for additional analysis.

+###rapid_main formats
+In each folder created by rapid_main analysis exist the following files:
+* Statistics.dat -

+* TotalReads.dat : Lists the total number of reads mapped to the genome (given by parameter -i and excluding reads that may have mapped to the contamination file)
+*

 ##Example
 After installation you can try running RAPID using the provided script runTest.sh in the testData folder.